200727-java-ng-usf/notes/sdlc/waterfall-notes.md

-**Phases**
+## Phases

 The sequential phases in Waterfall model are −

-_<span style="text-decoration:underline;">Requirement Gathering and analysis</span>_
+### Requirement Gathering and analysis

 All possible requirements of the system to be developed are captured in this phase and documented in a requirement specification document.

-_<span style="text-decoration:underline;">System Design</span>_
+### System Design

 The requirement specifications from first phase are studied in this phase and the system design is prepared.
 This system design helps in specifying hardware and system requirements and helps in defining the overall system architecture.

-_<span style="text-decoration:underline;">Implementation</span>_
+### Implementation

 With inputs from the system design, the system is first developed in small programs called units, which are integrated in the next phase.
 Each unit is developed and tested for its functionality, which is referred to as Unit Testing.

-_<span style="text-decoration:underline;">Integration and Testing</span>_
+### Integration and Testing

 All the units developed in the implementation phase are integrated into a system after testing of each unit.
 Post integration the entire system is tested for any faults and failures.

-_<span style="text-decoration:underline;">Deployment of system</span>_
+### Deployment of system

 Once the functional and non-functional testing is done; the product is deployed in the customer environment or released into the market.

-_<span style="text-decoration:underline;">Maintenance</span>_
+### Maintenance

 There are some issues which come up in the client environment.
 To fix those issues, patches are released.
 Also to enhance the product some better versions are released.
 Maintenance is done to deliver these changes in the customer environment.